 This is what I take issue.
 According to Rand, you can program—her word—your emotions.
 You can tell your emotions how you want them to behave.
-You can control the content of your emotional mechanism: what life events will make you happy or what ones will infuriate you.
+You can control the content of your emotional mechanism: what life events will make you happy or which ones will infuriate you.
 You can control if you’ll be ecstatic from, say, seeing a great heroic achievement or if you’ll be ecstatic over, say, a slave owner whipping his slaves.
 She writes:

 Man has no choice to feel that something is good for him or evil, but what he will consider good or evil, what will give him joy or pain, what he will love or hate, desire or fear, depends on his standard of value.
 (31, emphasis original)

-Rand says you will, indeed, feel something.
+Rand says you will, no matter what, indeed, feel something.
 But what you feel—her word—is up to you.
 You can control what will give you “joy or pain,” what you will “love or hate,” and “desire or fear.”
 I’m directly quoting her here.

 The enormously powerful integrating mechanism of man’s consciousness is there at birth; his only choice is to drive it or be driven by it.
 (Philosophy and a Sense of Life, 27)

 This is the relationship between the subconscious and the conscious according to Rand.
 Either drive the subconscious or it drives you.
 She calls those who don’t take the reins to control this process as having a “soul like a shapeless piece of clay” (26).